nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hids_mouse/README.rst

 Testing
 =======

-You can test this sample using a computer or a smart phone.
+You can test this sample using a computer or a smartphone.

 1. Compile and program the application.
 #.
 In the Serial Terminal, using the `Serial Terminal app`_ or |VSC|, observe that the ``BLE HIDS Mouse sample started.`` message is printed.
 #.
 Observe that the ``Advertising as nRF_BM_HIDS_MOUSE`` message is printed.
 #.
-In your computer or mobile phone, open the bluetooth settings and scan for advertising devices.
+On your computer or mobile phone, open the Bluetooth settings and scan for advertising devices.
    Your device should be advertising as ``nRF_BM_HIDS_MOUSE``.
    If the device is not advertising, you might need to use the :guilabel:`Reset Board` option in |VSC|.
 #. :guilabel:`Connect` to your device.

+   After having connected, your computer or mobile phone may attempt to pair or bond with your device in order to encrypt the link.

+   You may be prompted to compare or enter a passkey as part of the authentication step.
-   When prompted, provide the passkey from the terminal output, or confirm that the passkey is correct by pressing ``Button 0``.
+   If prompted, provide the passkey from the terminal output, or confirm that the passkey is correct by pressing **Button 0** on the kit.

    The terminal output in |VSC| indicates ``Peer connected``.
 #.
 Observe that the device is detected as a mouse, and you can move the mouse by pressing the buttons on the DK.